Basic cluster operation¶

 You can access the login node for your private Flight Compute cluster using SSH from the network ranges you permitted at launch time.
 You will need to use the SSH keypair configured for the cluster in order to access it.

-For a cluster launched using a default launch template, compute nodes do not have Internet-accessible IP addresses.
+In cluster launched using the Flight Compute AWS Marketplace CloudFormation template, compute nodes do not have Internet-addressable IP addresses.
 In order to access individual compute nodes, you must first login to the cluster login node.

 When you login to the cluster via SSH, you are automatically placed in your home-directory.
 This area is shared across all compute nodes in the cluster, and is mounted in the same place on every compute.
 Data copied to the cluster or created in your home-directory on the login node is also accessible from all compute nodes.